antropia-studio/antropia.studio/src/content/drafts/the-8-hour-myth.md

 ## Moving Forward

 This isn't about working less for the sake of it.
-It's about recognizing that sustainable excellence requires structuring work around human lives, not just human psychology.
+It's about recognizing that sustainable excellence requires structuring work around human lives.
 It's about having the courage to honor our whole selves — the parts that need rest, play, connection, and meaning beyond our screens.

 At Antropia, we're not just building products or delivering services.
 We're experimenting with what work could be — a source of meaning and mastery that enhances rather than depletes our lives.